Narathihapate: Aftermath

 Narathihapate's death was promptly followed by the breakup of the kingdom.
 Nearly 250 years of Pagan's rule over the Irrawaddy basin and its periphery was over.
-In Lower Burma, the Hanthawaddy Kingdom of the Mons emerged in 1287.
+In Lower Burma, the Hanthawaddy kingdom of the Mons emerged in 1287.
 In the west, Arakan was now de jure independent.
 In the north, the Shans who came down with the Mongols came to dominate Kachin hills and Shan hills, and went on dominate much of western and central mainland Southeast Asia.

 The Mongols deemed the treaty void and invaded south toward Pagan.
 But the invaders suffered heavy casualties, and retreated back to Tagaung.
 It would be nearly two years until 30 May 1289 when one of his sons Kyawswa emerged as the king of Pagan.
 By then, the Pagan Empire had ceased to exist.
 The Mongols had occupied down to Tagaung, and the occupation would last until April 1303.
 Even in central Burma, Kyawswa controlled only around the capital.
 The real power now rested with the three brothers from Myinsaing who would later found the Myinsaing Kingdom in 1297, replacing over four centuries of Pagan Kingdom.

 Legacy

 The king is unkindly remembered in Burmese history as the "Taruk-Pyay Min" ("the King who Fled from the Taruk [Chinese]") for his flight to the south, instead of defending the country.
 The royal chronicles paint an especially harsh description of the king, portraying him as "an ogre" and "glutton" who was "great in wrath, haughtiness and envy, exceeding covetous and ambitious."
 According to scholarship, he was certainly an ineffective ruler but unfairly scapegoated by the chronicles for the fall of the empire, whose descent predated his reign and in fact had been "more prolonged and agonized."
+As per historical records, it is documented that King Narathihapate was about to take a meal, he satisfied only when there were three hundred dishes.
+This characteristic earned him a reputation as a notorious king among the rulers of Pagan.